redgeoff/redgeoff-web/content/posts/free-vpn-aws-2022.md

 ~/client-configs/files/client-name.ovpn
 ```

 You will want to provide this file to the individual on your team who will be connecting to your VPN.
-SCP is handy for downloading this .ovpn file from your VPN Server.
+SCP is handy for downloading this .ovpn file from your VPN server.

 Your team can use one of various VPN clients such as [Tunnelblick](https://tunnelblick.net/) (OS X) and [OpenVPN](https://openvpn.net/community-downloads/) (Linux, iOS, Android and Windows).
-After installing one of these clients they should be able to set up the VPN config just by double clicking on the .ovpn file.
+After installing one of these clients, they should be able to set up the VPN config just by double clicking on the .ovpn file.

-Note: once connected to the VPN, your users will want to use the Private IPs of your EC2 instances.
+Note: once connected to the VPN, your users will want to use the Private IPs of your AWS resources.
+You may want to use _nslookup_ to lookup the IP address from the AWS custom domain names provided by AWS.
 You’ll probably want to use Route 53 to create subdomain records that route to the Private IPs.

 ### Step 8 — Revoke Access to Your VPN